 The book you need:

 The ACT mathematics test is a 60-question, 60-minute test designed to assess the mathematical skills students have acquired in courses taken up to the beginning of their senior year.
 The test is all multiple choice (just one math section on the test) and includes concepts from Pre-Algebra, Algebra I and II, Geometry, and Trigonometry.
 A calculator is allowed on this test and there is a great prep book available published by the writers of the test.
 I recommend that this test is taken near the end of junior year after completing Algebra 2 or Trigonometry.
-In preparation for The ACT, I have my students work through 5 practice exams (we review all the questions!) and we make a study guide tailored to each student that focuses on their weak subject areas.
-Test prep is also a minimum of 8 weeks.
+In preparation for The ACT, I have my students work through at least 5 practice exams (we review all the questions!) and we make a study guide tailored to each student that focuses on their weak subject areas.
+Test prep is also a minimum of 8-10 weeks.

 Here is a link to the website for more information and registration: